alexlichtenberger/dotfiles/README.md

 - [Install COC extensions](https://vimawesome.com/plugin/coc-nvim)
   - COC requires node and npm (must be in `/usr/bin/node` and `/usr/bin/npm`)
   - once installed, run `:CocInstall coc-marketplace` and the `:CocList marketplace`

+*packages without links can be installed via apt without any extra steps